30 Facts We Never Knew About Pandas

 Image Source: Pinterest

-Don't let their shy demeanor fool ya; pandas got quite the vocal range.
+Don't let their shy demeanor fool ya; pandas have quite the vocal range.
 They can bark, honk, and even whistle to communicate with each other.
-Each sound has its own specific meanin', whether it's callin' for a mate or warnin' off intruders.
+Each sound has its own specific meaning, whether it's calling for a mate or warning off intruders.
 It's like they got their own language, and it's as complex as they come.
-So, next time you hear a panda honk, just remember, they're sayin' more than meets the ear.

 18. Tree Huggers